-Mahesh Bhatt To Mark His Digital Debut With A Yet-Untitled Project
+Mahesh Bhatt To Mark His Digital Debut With An Untitled Project

-Veteran filmmaker Mahesh Bhatt will soon be entering the digital space with a yet-untitled project.
+Veteran filmmaker Mahesh Bhatt will soon be entering the digital space with an untitled project.
 The web series is said to be loosely based on the love life of the ace filmmaker.
 The series will be made in collaboration with Jio Studios.

 The 'Zakhm’ director took to social media and confirmed the same, “A perfect beginning.
 Happy partnering with @jiostudios on our digital debut!
 A dramatic web-series based in 70s Bollywood exploring the relationship of a struggling filmmaker and a top actress of that era!
 The greatest location in the world is the human heart. @VisheshFilms @JioCinema.”